Doctor of Philosophy (Ph.D.) – Adult Education

 Important Links: Apply Now | Tuition & Financial Aid | Faculty |Course Schedule

 Features: Online coursework, concentration and dissertation advisor, on-campus residencies.

 The online Ph.D. with a concentration in Adult Education is designed to prepare students for careers and leadership in programs and organizations involved in the education of adults.
 This program will equip organizational and institutional decision makers with the knowledge and skills to design, implement and evaluate professional development programs for adult populations.
 Decision makers in the areas of higher education, K-12 public and private education, business, government, and corporate settings will be prepared to effectively deliver results-based programs that will further the professional practice of adult learners within their organizations.
-This cognate emphasizes theory and research of teaching and learning, motivation, self-efficacy, supervision, organizational and institutional change, design, delivery and evaluation issues in teaching and learning, and curriculum design for the adult learner.
-Read dissertation abstracts of students in the Adult Education cognate.
+This concentration emphasizes theory and research of teaching and learning, motivation, self-efficacy, supervision, organizational and institutional change, design, delivery and evaluation issues in teaching and learning, and curriculum design for the adult learner.
+Read dissertation abstracts of students in the Adult Education concentration.

 Hot Academic Jobs of the Future

 "Ph.D.'s and Ed.D.'s are in high demand, and will be for some time." - Mark David Milliron

 Ph.D. in Adult Education graduates will be able to:

 - Identify, respond to, and lead in important local, national, and global educational issues in a Christ-like manner from informed biblical perspectives.